exercism/python/exercises/practice/wordy/.approaches/recursion/content.md

 Recursion is used a bit differently here from the previous variations — the calls are placed [within the `for-loop`][recursion-within-loops].
 Because the regex are more generic, they will match a `digit-operation-digit` trio in a longer question, so the line `return operation(calculate(match['x']), calculate(match['y']))` is effectively splitting a question into parts that can then be worked on in their own stack frames.

 For example:

 1. "1 plus -10 multiplied by 13 divided by 2" would match on "1 plus -10" (_group x_) **multiplied by** "13 divided by 2" (_group y_).
-2. This would then be re-arranged to `mul(calculate("1 plus -10"), calculate("13 divided by 2"))`
+2. This is re-arranged to `mul(calculate("1 plus -10"), calculate("13 divided by 2"))`
 3. At this point the loop would pause as the two recursive calls to `calculate()` spawn
-4. The loops would run again — and so would the calls to `calculate()`, until there wasn't any match that caused a split of the question or an error.
+4. The loops then run again — and so would the calls to `calculate()`, until there wasn't any match that caused a split of the question or an error.
-5. One at a time, the numbers would then be returned, until the main `mul(calculate("1 plus -10"), calculate("13 divided by 2"))` could be solved, at which point the answer would be returned.
+5. One at a time, the numbers would then be returned, until the main `mul(calculate("1 plus -10"), calculate("13 divided by 2"))` could be solved, at which point the answer is returned.

 For a more visual picture, you can step through the code on [pythontutor.com][recursion-in-loop-pythontutor].